linode/apl-core/README.md

 - [Drone](https://www.drone.io/): Continuous integration platform built on Docker
 - [Gitea](https://gitea.io/): Self-hosted Git service
 - [Nginx Ingress Controller](https://kubernetes.github.io/ingress-nginx/): Ingress controller for Kubernetes

-## Advanced configuration

-`Otomi` can be installed with the following advanced configuration options:

-- Use a DNS zone with LetsEncrypt certificates
-- Use your own CA
-- Configure Azure Active Directory as IdP
-- Use SOPS/KMS to encrypt sensitive configuration code like passwords
-- Use GitHub or GitLab as the configuration code repository

-Go to [otomi.io](https://otomi.io) for more detailed instructions.

 ## Projects